aihassan1/service-provider-search-api/API_DOCUMENTATION.md

 ## Authentication

-Admin endpoints require JWT authentication.
+Admin endpoints require **JWT authentication**.
 Include the token in the Authorization header:

 ```
 Authorization: Bearer <your_jwt_token>